Dimev/Realistic-Atmosphere-Godot-and-UE4/usage/ue4.md

 ### changing light direction
-With the material version, you can rotate the StaticMeshInstance to change the light direction. with the post process version, you have to change the light_direction parameter
+With the material version, you can rotate the StaticMeshInstance to change the light direction. with the post process version, you have to change the light_direction parameter.

+### skylights
+There are skylight versions of both the non_post and proportional atmospheres.
+These add light to objects inside the atmosphere as if they are receiving light from a skylight.
+These need to have the exact same settings as the atmosphere, and also need to be applied to the atmosphere_mesh.
+They also have a shadowing_amount, which determines how much darker a face is that's pointing away from the atmosphere.
+There's also the option to use distance fields for AO, but this has not been tested, so please report any problems with this.

 ### editing parameters
 you can freely edit the parameters of the Material, here's what they do